CoderPartha012/TaskMate/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Icons by [Lucide](https://lucide.dev)
-- UI inspiration from modern task management apps
 - Built with [Vite](https://vitejs.dev) and [React](https://reactjs.org)